-Caricom launches energy innovation challenge
+CARICOM launches energy innovation challenge

-The organisers said that the sudents are being asked to make submissions indicating also the importance of a STEAM lab to their school, community and everyday life.
+The organisers said that the students are being asked to make submissions indicating the importance of a STEAM lab to their school, community and everyday life.
 Secondary students are being asked to design novel concepts for use and management of the STEAM Centre.

-They said the best proposal for bringing the STEAM Centre and student network to life will determine the first pilot Caricom STEAM Centre.
+The best proposal for bringing the STEAM Centre and student network to life will determine the first pilot CARICOM STEAM Centre.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive